Ultra-distance cycling: Gravel biking

 In the early days of road bike racing, most roads were not paved, so most races were held primarily on unpaved/dirt/gravel roads.
 Due to road infrastructure improving with time, road bike racing is now done almost entirely on paved roads.
 However, in the 21st century, riding and racing road bikes on gravel roads has gained popularity, at least in part due to improvements in technology.

 Bicycle technology is seen as the largest contributor to the popularity of gravel biking because technology has allowed designers to integrate key characteristics of bikes across disciplines into one bike.
 For instance, the relaxed geometry of mountain bikes is the foundation of gravel bike frames but gravel bikes are lighter, faster and more responsive than a mountain bike.
 Gravel bikes also use characteristics of both cyclocross and road bikes for better comfort on long rides and the wheel clearance to accommodate rides done in torrential conditions.

 The culture of gravel biking has also been another reason it has grown in popularity.
 Gravel races rarely call for a team of coaches and bicycle technicians because the courses susceptible to varying weather that is hard to train and prepare for.
 Gravel riders are generally focused on getting through a course rather than maintaining a pace during races.
 This give way to camaraderie on the trail and caters to a fun and relaxed atmosphere that is not always present in road and mountain bike races.

 One of the longest and most famous of the modern gravel bike races is Unbound Gravel (formerly called Dirty Kanza) in the Flint Hills around Emporia, Kansas, USA, which is 200 mi long.
 In 2018, a 350 mi race called the DKXL was added, and 25, 50, and 100 mile courses were added in 2013.
 In the UK, the Dirty Reiver is a 200 km off-road cycling challenge that takes place in Hexham, England.

-Unbound Gravel is a great example of how much gravel biking has grown in recent years for example, in 2006 there was a total of 34 riders that participated in the 200 mile race.
-In June 2019, 2,750 riders lucky enough to be picked from a lottery crossed the start line of the Dirty Kanza 200 and the fact that organizers had to introduce other mileage categories also shows that gravel biking is about the adventure.
+Unbound Gravel is a notable example of the growth of gravel biking in recent years.
+In 2006 there was a total of 34 riders that participated in the 200 mile race.
+In June 2019, 2,750 riders randomly selected from a lottery competed in the Dirty Kanza 200.